HuangLian126/LSPM/README.md

 ```

 ## Citation
-If you have any questions, please contact this Email: hlcqsxxy@163.com.
+If you have any questions, please contact hlcqsxxy@163.com.
 This code is only freely available for non-commercial research use, but please contact us if for other purposes.

 ```latex